-When you return to the cathedral (you can leave your car nearby), lose yourself in the narrow streets to feel the air of Silves.
+When you return to the cathedral (you can leave your car nearby), lose yourself in the narrow streets to feel the atmosphere of Silves.

 The best way to finish your day is by going to Carvoeiro beach.

-My suggestion is that you take a tour on a small boat (10 people) to discover the amazing caves (Benagil is the most famous one), beaches, such as the Marinha beah which is one of the most beautiful beaches in the world, and Alfazinha Lighthouse.
+My suggestion is that you take a tour on a small boat (10 people) to discover the amazing caves (Benagil is the most famous one), beaches, such as the Marinha beach, which is one of the most beautiful beaches in the world, and Alfanzina Lighthouse.

 Do you want to see all these wonderful places without having to book a boat tour?

-Then, you should go on 7 Hanging Valleys walking route that connects Marinha beach to Vale Centeanes beach (3 km from Carvoeiro beach) – if you like making strolls, then this is one of the things to do in Algarve!
+Then, you should go on the 7 Hanging Valleys walking route that connects Marinha beach to Vale Centeanes beach (3 km from Carvoeiro beach) – if you like hiking, then this is one of the things to do in Algarve!

-The walking route goes along the cliffs for 5,7 km (11,4 both ways), which will be perfect for you – this way you’re going to see amazing landscapes and if you want to you’ll even have the chance to stop and relax in one of these beaches: Marinha, Benagil and Vale Centeanes.
+The walking route goes along the cliffs for 5.7 km (11.4 km both ways), which will be perfect for you – this way you’re going to see amazing landscapes and, if you want to, you’ll even have the chance to stop and relax in one of these beaches: Marinha, Benagil and Vale Centeanes.

 Check here if you want to see the map of the walking route.

 Are you going on holidays to the Algarve?
-Then don’t hesitate to book your hotel room and your car by clicking the links below.
+Then don’t hesitate to book your hotel room, your car or the best activities by clicking the links below.
 This way I’ll be able to continue to give you free tips and travel guides so you can better prepare your visit to Portugal.
 Thank you!